xtsoler/jnodesOne/README.md

 - Optional encrypted SNMPv3 credentials
 - JSON-based map saving/loading
 - Icons for various network device types, you can add your own
-- Native Java Swing GUI
+- Native Java Swing GUI - works on any OS that has OpenJDK17 support

 ## Project Structure